 OE370 Culture, Society and Global Perspectives in Outdoor Education (4)-Addresses important sociological topics such as race, gender, urbanization and poverty, which shape our response to pertinent issues in society.
 Special attention is given to how outdoor education impacts the spiritual development of participants and the broader mission of the Church.

-OE425 Internship (2-4)-Supervised field assignment in an outdoor education setting.
-Must be prearranged and approved by instructor.
+OE425 Internship (2-4) - Supervised field assignment in an outdoor education setting combined with related academic study.
+Must be prearranged and approved by instructor and Registrar's Office.
+Prerequisite: minimum 2.50 cumulative GPA.

 PHYSICAL EDUCATION